Franco-Diaz-Licham/SmartDevHotelApp/README.md

 The application currently has 7 forms:

-1. Main Window:
+1. Main Window: Main menu

 ![MainWindow](https://github.com/Franco-Diaz-Licham/SmartDevHotelApp/assets/138960498/e2fe21d4-ce5d-4fac-b5a8-58b01b6bd2b8)

-2. Room Searh Form:
+2. Room Searh Form: allows users to search for available rooms that have not been booked.

 ![RoomSearch](https://github.com/Franco-Diaz-Licham/SmartDevHotelApp/assets/138960498/a65a88b1-8e1f-468f-a368-601978976ff8)

-3. Search Bookings Form:
+3. Search Bookings Form: allows users to search for booked rooms.

 ![SearchBookings](https://github.com/Franco-Diaz-Licham/SmartDevHotelApp/assets/138960498/f6188c81-c97e-4b48-90cd-eed31ca97ac6)

-4. Checkin Form:
+4. Checkin Form: confirmation form for guest check in.

 ![CheckIn](https://github.com/Franco-Diaz-Licham/SmartDevHotelApp/assets/138960498/ceaf19a2-47bc-42e3-b786-a10e2f3a5720)

-5. Booking Form:
+5. Booking Form: allows users to book room for guest by entering their details.

 ![Booking](https://github.com/Franco-Diaz-Licham/SmartDevHotelApp/assets/138960498/fa342b1a-4f98-4cae-a0d8-0663585d16a0)

-6. Guest Management Form:
+6. Guest Management Form: To be completed

-7. Room Management Form:
+7. Room Management Form: To be completed

+This was completed as a practice project based on Tim Corey's course on C# Application Development.